Risk Assessment and Vulnerability Identification of Energy-Transportation Infrastructure Systems to Extreme Weather: Introduction

 \section{Introduction}

-\IEEEPARstart{T}he systems composed of critical infrastructures such as electricity, heating, and transportation are the foundation of the normal functioning of human society and play a vital role in social development \cite{HAFEZNIA_ResQ-IOS_2023,MARKOLF_Transportation_Resilience_2019}.
-At the same time, the growing interconnection, coupling, and interdependence among these systems have significantly impacted their sensitivity to failures \cite{Buldyrev_catastrophic_network_2010}, posing severe challenges to ensuring their safe, stable, and efficient operation.

-In recent years, climate change has led to more frequent and widespread occurrences of extreme weather events such as hurricanes and snowstorms \cite{JUFRI_SOTA_resilience_2019}.
-The destructive impact of extreme weather is neither static nor isolated but follows a certain spatiotemporal evolution trajectory, affecting multiple systems simultaneously.
-The interactions between extreme weather and systems, as well as among the systems themselves, add layers of complexity to assessing the risks faced by coupled infrastructure systems under such conditions.
+\IEEEPARstart{I}n recent years, climate change has led to more frequent and widespread occurrences of extreme weather events such as hurricanes and snowstorms \cite{JUFRI_SOTA_resilience_2019}.
+The destructive impact of extreme weather is neither static nor isolated but follows a certain spatiotemporal evolution trajectory, affecting multiple coupled systems simultaneously, particularly energy and transportation systems \cite{Sun_EnergyInternet_2024}.
+For example, Hurricane Irma (2017) caused power outages in Florida, with fallen trees and debris blocking transportation, leading to road closures and delaying power system recovery.
+Hurricane Harvey (2017) in Texas caused widespread power outages in Houston and triggered cascading failures in transportation, water, and communication systems, delaying relief efforts.
+In Zhengzhou, China (2021), a severe rainstorm flooded power lines and substations, causing blackouts, while water accumulation paralyzed transportation and hindered recovery efforts.
+These cases highlight the complexity of infrastructure interactions under extreme weather.